-The proposed rules address cost allocation in detail.
-Transmission tariffs, which are subject to FERC approval, would be required to set forth the principles on which cost allocation will be determined for f ore specifically, the cost allocation principles for a given region would be required to address six related criteria: (1) costs must be allocated to those that benefit from the facilities in a manner that is at least roughly commensurate with the benefits, which can include the benefits of achieving public policy requirements; (2) those that receive no benefits must not be involuntarily allocated costs; (3) the benefit-to-cost threshold used for planning must not be so high as to exclude projects with net benefits; (4) costs should not be allocated outside the affected region (or regions) without consent; (5) the cost allocation must be transparent; and (6) recognizing the complexity of the grid, different allocation methodologies may be used for different types of projects, such as projects for reliability, congestion relief, or public policy goals.
+More specifically, the cost allocation principles for a given region would be required to address six related criteria: (i) costs must be allocated to those that benefit from the facilities in a manner that is at least roughly commensurate with the benefits, which can include the benefits of achieving public policy requirements; (ii) those that receive no benefits must not be involuntarily allocated costs; (iii) the benefitto-cost threshold used for planning must not be so high as to exclude projects with net benefits; (iv) costs should not be allocated outside the affected region (or regions) without consent; (v) the cost allocation must be transparent; and (vi) recognizing the complexity of the grid, different allocation methodologies may be used for different types of projects, such as projects for reliability, congestion relief or public policy goals.

-Finally with respect to cost allocation, recognizing that many projects affect more than one region and that the current planning processes do not adequately address interregional effects, the proposed rules would require neighboring transmission planning regions to develop a cost allocation method for transmission facilities located within both regions.
+Finally with respect to cost allocation, recognizing that many projects affect more than one region and that the current planning processes do not adequately address inter-regional effects, the proposed rules would require neighboring transmission planning regions to develop a cost allocation method for transmission facilities located within both regions.
 Interregional plans would be required to address six related criteria essentially like those identified above, but interregional cost allocation plans would not be required to be identical to intraregional plans, nor would the neighboring regions be required to have identical plans.
 Thus, FERC does not even propose to fully resolve the issue of how major, multi-region projects will be proposed, planned and financed.
 And it does not address how diametrically opposed views will be accommodated.
-But, in many respects, this is the heart of the problem - ratepayers in Midwest wind-generating areas will not want to pay the costs of transmission installed so that East Coast utilities can meet renewables standards.
+But, in many respects, this is the heart of the problem-rate payers in Midwest wind generating areas will not want to pay the costs of transmission installed so that East Coast utilities can meet renewables standards.
 And East Coast ratepayers will argue that wind power produces local benefits and that transmission cost allocation should support national energy policy objectives.

-lthough FERC Order 890 required regional coordination in transmission planning, it did not explicitly require the regional processes to develop regional transmission plans, an omission that FERC remedies in the proposed rules.
+Although FERC Order 890 required regional coordination in transmission planning, it did not explicitly require the regional processes to develop regional transmission plans, an omission that FERC remedies in the proposed rules.
 FERC proposes to require regional plans because it believes, drawing on evidence of considerable intraregional differences in transmission costs and acknowledging that renewable resources are often located far from load, that the absence of such plans will lead to greater reliance on local, rather than regional, projects.
 The planning processes that would produce the regional plans would require participation by all transmission providers and would explicitly be required to address cost allocation and to consider how best to achieve "public policy requirements" in a cost-effective manner.
-While public policy is not limited to renewable portfolio standards and other renewable energy mandates-and responses to the proposed rules have revealed the difficulties in defining the scope of public policy - the proposed rule is clearly intended to require transmission owners to address and thus help facilitate states' ambitious renewable targets.
+While public policy is not limited to renewable portfolio standards and other renewable energy mandates-and responses to the proposed rules have revealed the difficulties in defining the scope of public policy-the proposed rule is clearly intended to require transmission owners to address and thus help facilitate states' ambitious renewable targets.
 The plans would also be required to address seven of the planning principles enumerated in Order 890 and noted above.